What you'll find on this page

 What usually happens on fitting day?

-"The moment we put the Baha 5 on him (Jackson), it was magical.
-He smiled and looked at me as I softly spoke and said his name.
+"The moment we put the Baha 5 [Sound Processor] on him (Jackson)... he smiled and looked at me as I softly spoke and said his name.
 My heart melted and that moment validated any questions we had about whether or not we were doing the right thing."

-- Amanda, mother of Jackson C, Cochlear™ Baha® recipient, USA
+- Amanda, mother of Jackson, Cochlear™ bone conduction implant recipient

 What to expect after your child's sound processor is turned on

-You should also follow the guidelines for care and maintenance, which vary for each device.
+Follow the guidelines for care and maintenance for your device.

 We offer many "how to" videos, and our customer service team can answer your questions.

 Patience and persistence will pay off

 It takes time and effort to get used to hearing with a bone conduction device – it doesn’t necessarily happen instantly.